xetus-oss/docker-archiva/README.md

 See the [docker-compose.mysql.yaml](docker-compose.mysql.yaml) for a complete example of using MySQL.

-## `JVM_MAX_MEM`, `JVM_EXTRA_OPTS`
+## `JVM_EXTRA_OPTS`, `MALLOC_ARENA_MAX`

-These properties allow fine-tuned control over the JVM environment that archiva runs in.
-Unless you have specific needs, neither of these need to set.
+Allow fine-tuned control over the JVM environment that archiva runs in, or set the MALLOC_ARENA_MAX.
+Unless you have specific needs, neither of these need to be set.

 ## `JETTY_CONFIG_PATH`